Lecrapouille/zipper/README.md

 unzipper.close();
 ```

-- Extracting all entries from zip to a desired destination:
+- Extracting all entries from the zip file to the desired destination:

 ```c++
 Unzipper unzipper("zipfile.zip");